Sensex extends gains for 6th day to reclaim 56k mark; bank, finance stocks shine | Business

 ''Increased foreign investment and solid quarterly results are increasing domestic demand.
 Among broad-based buying, banking stocks outshined due to healthy quarterly earnings.
 European markets traded with modest gains, while investors digested the latest ECB monetary policy as it joined the global peers in policy tightening,'' said Vinod Nair, Head of Research at Geojit Financial Services.

-Meanwhile, internatithe onal oil benchmark Brent crude dipped 0.51 percent to USD 103.33 per barrel.
+Meanwhile, the international oil benchmark Brent crude dipped 0.51 percent to USD 103.33 per barrel.

 ''Falling crude oil prices and rebound in FII inflows into the domestic market helped benchmark Sensex to close above the psychological level of 56,000.
 The fear of aggressive rate hikes by both the US Fed and RBI seems to be moderating, which is giving investors some room to lap up stocks of companies with good fundamentals.